-A copy of the pertinent section of enacted State statute is enclosed for your information (Appendix III).
-A copy of the public notice of this proposed amendment, which was given in the New York State Register on April 27, 2011, is also enclosed for your information (Appendix IV).
+A copy of the pertinent section of proposed state statute is enclosed for your information (Appendix III).
+Copies of the public notice of this proposed amendment, which was given in the New York State Register on March 30, 2011 and April 27, 2011, is also enclosed for your information (Appendix IV).
 In addition responses to the five standard funding questions and standard access questions are also enclosed (Appendix V and VII, respectively).